Plants in SPAAAAAAACE are good for you

 Living in space is grueling.
 The repetitiveness of daily exercise, experiments, crappy food, and claustrophobia can chip away at an astronaut’s psychological well-being, but scientists have suggested a preventative measure: plants.

 The idea of booting plants into space has been around for a while.
-The first batch of seeds were sent in 1946, and the first plants successfully sprouted in 1982 during a separate mission.
+The first batch of seeds – simple maize seeds – were sent to space by NASA from New Mexico in 1946 atop German-built V-2 rockets (PDF).
+The first plants successfully sprouted were part of a Soviet mission on the space station Salyut 1 in 1971, where Viktor Patsayev and Vladislav Volkov lovingly tended to flax seeds.

 Researchers were curious to see if life could survive in such harsh conditions of zero-gravity, high radiation levels and a lack of natural light.
 But there were other reasons too.
 It’s healthier and more cost effective if astronauts can grow and eat fresh fruits and vegetables.
-They also can control humidity levels in the space station by producing oxygen.
+They also can help boost O2 levels in the space station.

 Now, a paper published in the journal Open Agriculture shows that “people-plant interactions” are therapeutic.